Brymes/Brymes/README.md

 I'm focused on bringing business ideas and logic into working infrastructure using code

 - 🔭 I’m actively working on Projects with Golang
-- 🌱 I’m currently experimenting with In-Memory Databases and P2P Networks
+- 🌱 I’m currently experimenting with Solana, In-Memory Databases and P2P Networks
 - 💬 Ask me about Backend with Python, Golang & JavaScript || Blockchain with Golang & Solidity ||
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/timothy-odebunmi-b033631bb/) and mail [tbodebunmijnr@gmail.com](mailto:tbodebunmijnr@gmail.com)
 - 😄 Pronouns: He/Him